Ralf van Bühren: Academic work

-Since 2006 van Bühren is teaching Art History as associate professor at the Pontifical University of Santa Croce in Rome.
-The focus of his research and his lectures at the School of Church Communications is on Art and Architecture as Communication Media, at the School of Theology on Liturgical Art from Antiquity to the Present and on Christian Art History.
+Since 2006 van Bühren is teaching Art History as professor at the Pontifical University of Santa Croce in Rome.
+The focus of his research and his lectures at the School of Church Communications is on Art and Architecture as Communication Media, at the School of Theology on Liturgical Art from Antiquity to the Present, including its implications for theology and Church history.
 At many universities, these subjects do not rate among the required courses within the teaching program of the studies of Catholic theology, although the Second Vatican Council asked to study the history and principles of Christian art.
 The Pontifical University of Santa Croce includes these issues in its teaching program of theological studies, also in communication studies.

-On 1 July 2014 van Bühren was appointed as consultant to the Pontifical Council for Culture (since 2022 part of the Dicastery for Culture and Education).
+From 2014 to 2022 he was consultant to the Pontifical Council for Culture.
 Since 2014, he is editorial board member of the peer-reviewed journal Church, Communication and Culture, edited by Santa Croce's School of Communications and published by Routledge (Taylor & Francis Group).
 Recently, van Bühren's communication studies explain the importance of art history for Religious Tourism, cultural journalism, religious correspondents and Church media relations.